dfinity/internet-identity/README.md

 cargo test
 ```

-The backed canister is also used to serve the frontend assets.
+The backend canister is also used to serve the frontend assets.
 This creates a dependency between the frontend and the backend.
-So running the usual `cargo build --target wasm32-unknown-unknow -p internet_identity` might not work or include an outdated version of the frontend.
+So running the usual `cargo build --target wasm32-unknown-unknown -p internet_identity` might not work or include an outdated version of the frontend.

 Use the following command to build the backend canister Wasm file instead: